 Working in a muddy environment

 The median annual wage for construction equipment operators was $49,100 in May 2020.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The median salary is when half the workers in an occupation earn more than that amount and half earn less.
 The lowest 10 percent earned less than $32,630, and the highest 10 percent earned more than $86,300.

 Median annual wages for construction equipment operators in May 2020 were as follows:

 Pile driver operators

 Operating engineers and other construction equipment operators

 In May 2020, the median annual wages for construction equipment operators in the top industries in which they worked were as follows:

 Construction of buildings